FahimFBA/StudentBook/README.md

     * Integrate video conferencing tools to host virtual classrooms, seminars, workshops, and meetings.
 4. Official Job Portal
-    * Develop a job portal where students can explore internship, part-time job, and full-time job opportunities.
+    * Develop a job portal where students can explore internships, part-time jobs, and full-time job opportunities.
     * Allow employers to post job listings and connect with potential candidates directly through the platform.